Lamden/docs/docs/using_the_wallet.md

 5. Click on the `Purge Transactions`

 To verify if transactions were purged

-1. Open item `History` at the sidebar.
+6. Open item `History` at the sidebar.

-all transactions related to the selected wallet should be purged.
+All transactions related to the selected wallet should be purged.

 ## Backup

+You can save a backup of your main account or all of your accounts stored in the wallet.

+There are some cases when this feature can help you.
+For example, you are going to change your laptop or delete a browser, in other cases, to re-install the OS.

+All mentioned cases required to make a back up of your wallet.
+Once you delete the extension, the storage space for the extension will be deleted as well, so all data related to the wallet will be deleted too.

 ### Step by step explanation

+1. Open wallet

+2. At the left sidebar, click on the item `Backup Wallet`.
+3. On the right side of the screen, click on the button `Backup Wallet`.
+4. Click `Create Backup File`
+5. In the next screen enter

+- Password
+- Confirm Password
+- Password Hint

+Keep that password in a safe place.
+For example, you can use LastPass.

+6. Click `Keystore`

+On the next step, the Keystore file will be generated, and you will be asked to confirm by marking the checkbox `I Understand` and click on `Download File.`

+In the opened interface to the filesystem, select a disk and a folder where you would like to store a Keystore file.

+7. Click `Save`.

 ![](/img/wallet/backup_keystore.gif)

 ## What is the backup warning for?

-The backup is stored and you got a tiny icon near item menu 'Backup Wallet'.
+The backup is stored, and you got a tiny icon near the item menu 'Backup Wallet'.

-It warns you to make backup your wallet regularly.
+It warns you to make a backup of your wallet regularly.

 <div class="alert alert--warning" role="alert">
   <button aria-label="Close" class="close" type="button">